GreenTreeTeam/Support/README.md

 Hello there,
 Welcome to [GreenTreeTeam](https://github.com/GreenTreeTeam) Support.

-Here we provide support for our products on GitHub and Asset Store.
+We provide support for our products on GitHub and Asset Store.
 We recommend to reach us via [Whatsapp](https://wa.me/message/5ODUV7GZGPIDP1) for requesting very urgent support.

 ## Submit an Issue

-Easily [file an issue here](https://github.com/GreenTreeTeam/Support/issues/new), but make sure the issue does not exists.
+[File an issue here](https://github.com/GreenTreeTeam/Support/issues/new), but make sure the issue does not exists.

 ## Join Us